lcthomas/eng682s19/schedule.md

 ## Week 4: Objectivity, quantification, and knowledge
 ## Monday, February 4
+* Class will begin with a presentation by Paige Morgan on finding and wrangling humanities data

 ### Readings
 * C. P. Snow, “The Two Cultures” (1959) (B)
 * Lorraine Daston and Peter Galison, Ch 1 “Epistemologies of the Eye,” from _Objectivity_ (2010) (B)